bpm-diag/smartRPA/README.md

 The advantages of the UiPath integration is that the generated SW Robot can be easily customized by the end user.

 **NOTE**: In the Action Logger, when selecting a *Microsoft Office* program to log, it will automatically be opened.
 This is required to correctly handle events.
 The opened window should not be closed until logging is completed.

+## 6. LLM Based Activity Tagging (Beta)
+LLMs allow are capable of [Business Process Management tasks](https://link.springer.com/chapter/10.1007/978-3-031-50974-2_34) and therefore can be used to semantically tag data.
+We integrated such a feature in the processing menu.

+ - Open the Processing/LLM Tagging Menu
+ - Store your Gemini API code.
+A manual to obtain an Gemini API key is found [here](https://ai.google.dev/gemini-api/docs/api-key).
+ - Select the UI log you want to semantically tag
+ - Start the promoting to generate short text descriptions of the activities conducted

+This feature is currently in Beta as the prompt results sometimes to not contain proper JSON responses for parsing or long logs cannot be processed accuratly.

 ### Action Logger Only